How Online Learning Works

 Are online courses similar to in-class courses?

 Online and in-class courses have similarities and differences.
-In place of physically attending a live class on-campus, online learning allows students to access course lectures, participate in online discussions, and submit quizzes or assignment anytime, anywhere, through a course site.
+In place of physically attending a live class on-campus, online learning allows students to access course lectures, participate in online discussions, and submit quizzes or assignments anytime, anywhere, through a course site.
+Courses will follow a similar pacing to an in-class course where it will have things due through out the course ( from start to end date ).

 I want to take an online course, where do I start?